Adding GitLab Projects

 Last updated

-In the Username or email address field, search for the newly created bot user and select the Reporter role.
+In the Username or email address field, search for the newly created user and select the Reporter role.

 You'll be prompted with a list of GitLab Groups associated with your GitLab account.